kfiramar/Python-quality-toolkit/README.md

-# 🚀 Project Title: Code Quality Automation
+# 🚀 Python Code Quality Assurance Toolkit

 A powerful 💪 bash script to automate the process of maintaining code quality in Python projects.